launchdarkly/SupportService/README.md

 - Ensure that you have [`python3`](https://www.python.org/downloads/) and [PostgreSQL](https://www.postgresql.org/download/) installed
+- Ensure that [Redis](https://redis.io/topics/quickstart) is installed and it is running
 - Run `make dev` to create a virtualenv and install all dependencies.
 - Run `make run` to start the application

 ### Logging in

-The app should now be running on [your-LD-env.localhost:5000](http://<YOUR-LD-ENV>.localhost:5000).
+The app should now be running on [your-LD-env.localhost:8080](http://<YOUR-LD-ENV>.localhost:8080).
 You should be able to log in with the username `test@tester.com` and password `test`.
 Alternatively, register a new user - it won't send you any email.